Medical Repatriation Means Returning Home for Proper Care

 Most insurance providers will cover emergent flights to the closest receiving facility.
 Emergent flights include flights where a life, limb, or bodily organ is at stake.

-6. What types of medical equipment are included on these flights?
+6. What types of medical equipment are included on medical repatriation flights?

 Every Angel MedFlight air ambulance is medically equipped with a LifePort stretcher system, ventilator, oxygen, suction, three channel IV med pump, multiple drips and lines on board.
-Our Medical Flight crew is trained in critical care procedures and can administer medication for pain management and other ailments when necessary.
+Our Medical Flight crew has advanced training in critical care procedures and can administer medication for pain management and other ailments when necessary.

 7. Why is it important to transport these patients as quickly as possible?